rahulwagh09/React-Project/README.md

 ---

 ## 🎯 Key Outcomes

-- Reduced deployment time by ~70% with end-to-end automation.
+- **Reduced deployment time** by ~70% with end-to-end automation.
-- Eliminated manual errors, boosting environment consistency and uptime.
+- **Eliminated manual errors**, boosting environment consistency and uptime.
-- Improved team productivity, allowing developers to focus on features rather than deployments.
+- **Improved team productivity**, allowing developers to focus on features rather than deployments.

 ---